Independent Cocoa Monitoring (ICM)

 Bridging the information gap on forest infractions

-Since February 2018, REM is implementing a project to improve forest governance in Ivory Coast by strengthening civil society led Independent Forest Monitoring and linking it to demand side measures to combat illegal logging, particularly the EU Timber Regulation.
+Between 2018 and 2020, REM implemented a project to improve forest governance in Ivory Coast by strengthening civil society led Independent Forest Monitoring and linking it to demand side measures to combat illegal logging, particularly the EU Timber Regulation.